California Employer Wage and Hour Claims Attorney:

 Why You Need a California Employer Wage and Hour Claims Attorney

-A variety of allegations by employees regarding compensation can require California wage and hour employer defense strategies.
+A variety of allegations by employees regarding compensation can require California wage and hour defense strategies.
 Complaints can relate to minimum wage, tips, overtime pay, vacation pay, rest breaks, meal breaks and compensation for transportation or time spent preparing for work.

 Employees who file a successful wage and hour claim may be entitled to payment for unpaid time going back as long as two years, plus an equal additional amount as liquidated damages.
 Employers who have miscalculated an employee’s pay may also be subject to penalties.
 Willful, repeat offenders may be subject to imprisonment.
 An employer’s compliance with wage and hour laws is serious business.